CSCfi/csc-user-guide/docs/apps/elmer.md

     ```

 === "LUMI"
-    Basic script for a 1 hour job using 4 nodes and 128 cores in total, where the Elmer input file is myrun.sif.
+    Basic script for a 1 hour job using 4 nodes and 128 cores in total, where the Elmer input file is `myrun.sif`.

     ```bash
     #!/bin/bash